Post job

 An evaluator is responsible for assessing a speakers' speech, identifying areas of improvement, and providing constructive feedback to hone their communication skills and boost their self-confidence.
 Evaluators analyze speech delivery, including unnecessary fillers and mannerisms that may distract the audience from the speaker's presentation.
 They also identify the speakers' strengths and weaknesses in presenting to the public, suggesting recommendations on speech content and structure.
 An evaluator must have excellent communication and observation skills, especially on highlighting the key aspects that would affect the connection between the speaker and the audience.

-As far as similarities go, this is where it ends because an admissions representative responsibility requires skills such as "phone calls," "financial aid," "admissions process," and "enrollment process."
+While similarities exist, there are also some differences between admissions representatives and evaluator.
+For instance, admissions representative responsibilities require skills such as "phone calls," "financial aid," "admissions process," and "enrollment process."
 Whereas a evaluator is skilled in "social work," "rehabilitation," "substance abuse," and "calipers."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A college program intern is responsible for performing actual duties and observations within the industry of choice.
 Typically, a college program intern works under the supervision of tenured staff, shadowing on the workflow processes, gaining feedback to refine skills, developing work ethics, and building self-confidence.
 College program interns may also assist in innovating strategic procedures to maximize productivity and improve processes.
 In some cases, organizations absorb an intern with the highest potential to deliver the best results towards the company's long-term goals and objectives.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that admissions representative responsibilities requires skills like "patients," "phone calls," "financial aid," and "admissions process."
-But a college program internship might use skills, such as, "math," "twitter," "hr," and "guest safety."
+For example, resumes show us that admissions representative responsibilities requires skills like "patients," "phone calls," "financial aid," and "admissions process."
+But a college program internship might use other skills in their typical duties, such as, "math," "twitter," "hr," and "guest safety."

 A job coach is responsible for evaluating people's skills and qualifications, advising them with career paths, helping with their aspirations, and promote employment opportunities.
 Job coaches help the clients build self-confidence and explore their maximum potentials to develop their professional growth.
 They provide counseling, understanding the clients' strengths and weaknesses, analyzing clients' personal goals, and guiding clients through job interviews and assessments.
 A job coach must have excellent communication, listening, and analytical skills to handle their clients' challenges and match their interests for the best career suited for them.

-The job coach profession generally makes a lower amount of money when compared to the average salary of admissions representatives.
-The difference in salaries is job coaches making $821 lower than admissions representatives.
+An average job coach eans a lower salary compared to the average salary of admissions representatives.
+The difference in salaries amounts to job coaches earning a $821 lower average salary than admissions representatives.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from admissions representatives resumes, they are more likely to have skills like "patients," "phone calls," "financial aid," and "admissions process."
-But a job coach might have skills like "developmental disabilities," "cpr," "rehabilitation," and "mental health."
+The required skills of the two careers differ considerably.
+For example, admissions representatives are more likely to have skills like "patients," "phone calls," "financial aid," and "admissions process."
+But a job coach is more likely to have skills like "developmental disabilities," "cpr," "rehabilitation," and "mental health."

-Job coaches typically study at similar levels compared with admissions representatives.
+Job coaches earn the best pay in the education industry, where they command an average salary of $38,362.
+Admissions representatives earn the highest pay from the health care industry, with an average salary of $50,011.Most job coaches achieve a similar degree level compared to admissions representatives.
 For example, they're 1.2% less likely to graduate with a Master's Degree, and 0.1% less likely to earn a Doctoral Degree.

 An enrollment counselor is primarily in charge of recruiting potential students for a college or university.
 Serving as the students' primary point of contact, their responsibilities involve developing recruitment strategies, conducting student interviews and assessments, gathering and validating applications, arranging appointments and schedules, and facilitating campus tours.
 They must also answer inquiries, address concerns, and update students on the status of their applications.
 Furthermore, an enrollment counselor must represent their university or college at recruitment events and college fairs, utilizing the opportunity to promote the institution and reach out to potential students.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between admissions representatives and enrollment counselors, there are some differences that are important to note.
 For one, an admissions representative might have more use for skills like "customer service," "patients," "phone calls," and "student services."
-Meanwhile, some enrollment counselors might include skills like "good judgment," "enrollment services," "financial options," and "ferpa" on their resume.
+Meanwhile, some responsibilities of enrollment counselors require skills like "good judgment," "enrollment services," "financial options," and "ferpa. "